Headshot of a smiling woman with shoulder-length dark hair wearing a deep magenta blazer and black shirt.

 Kendra Whitlock Ingram is the President and CEO of the Pittsburgh Cultural Trust in Pittsburgh, Pennsylvania.

-Ingram serves on the Board of Governors for The Broadway League (recent Co-Chair of The League's 2024 Spring Road Conference, member of Labor Committee) as well as the Board of Directors for Duquesne University, National Arts Strategies, Pittsburgh Downtown Partnership, and Board Chair for the Live Arts Centers of North America (LACNA) Foundation.
+Ingram serves on the Board of Governors for the Broadway League (recent co-chair of The League's 2024 Spring Road Conference, member of Labor Committee) as well as the Board of Directors for Duquesne University, National Arts Strategies, Pittsburgh Downtown Partnership and board chair for the Live Arts Centers of North America (LACNA) Foundation.

 Topics